How to Store Vinyl Records and Protect Your Collection Like a Pro|

 Step 1: Shelving Unit or Storage Cabinets

-When it comes to storing a record collection, shelving units and storage cabinets are very helpful.
-These two pieces of equipment will allow you to safely store your records off the ground.
+When it comes to storing your record collection, shelving units and storage cabinets are very helpful.
+These two pieces of furniture allow you to safely store your records off the ground.

-If you decide to use a shelving unit, you will want to then store your records within a record storage box or container to protect them from light.
-However, by using a storage cabinet you will have more freedom to store your records how you see fit with the cabinet.
+If you decide to use shelves or a shelving unit, store your records within a storage box or container.
+If you choose a storage cabinet, simply place your records on the shelves—vertically—and organize them how you see fit.

 Step 2: Cleaning Your Records